jjwithanr/obsidian_bible_study/docs/Old Testament/Genesis/Genesis5.md

 ## Overview:

+#### v.2
+>He created them male and female and blessed them.
+And when they were created, he called them "man."

 #### v.3
 >When Adam had lived for 130 years, he had a son in his own likeness, in his own image; and he named him Seth.